Bohdan-Melnyk/card-directory/README.md

 All table will create automatically from schema.sql by path `src/main/resources/schema`.

-To avoid downtime, I create two tables:
+To avoid downtime, I created two identical tables with different names:

 `cards`: the main table used by the service to access data.